pinobatch/action53/README.md

 The configuration file
 ----------------------
-The configuration file, a53games.cfg, uses a name-value pair syntax similar to that of .ini files but allowing multiple-line values.
-See the docstring at the top of tools/innie.py for detailed information on this syntax.
+The configuration file uses a name-value pair syntax similar to that of .ini files but allowing multiple-line values.
+See the docstring at the top of tools/innie.py for detailed syntax information.

-A sample a53games.cfg with one activity follows:
+A sample config file with one activity follows:

-    # BEGIN a53games.cfg
+    # BEGIN example.cfg

     [title]
-    titlescreen=../tilesets/title_screen.png
+    titlescreen=title_screen.png
     titlepalette=0f0010200f1616160f1616160f161616

     text=Hi Mom!